NBISweden/workshop-scRNAseq/precourse.md

 ##### <img border="0" src="https://www.svgrepo.com/show/20109/database.svg" width="20" height="20"> Dataset

 We will run all tutorials with a set of 3 PBMC 10x datasets from the 10X Genomics website, with different types of library preps.
+One dataset was done with 10x version2, one with 10x version3 and one with 10x version 3 combined with CITE-seq protein detection.

-These can be fetched using commands:
+These can be fetched using commands (which are also included in the initial labs):

 ```
 mkdir data